Now, one year down the line, we take the opportunity to reflect on last year’s trajectory and look ahead to what is next.

 (Thank you, Greta Thunberg, for putting the message into the media spotlight as well the past year)

-- Our company’s yearly activities were in some way related to the BCWC-initiative, without our active involvement or request.
-As an example: instead of giving gifts between colleagues at our Christmas party, we all had to bring a children’s gift to donate to children in need in the city where our event was taking place.
-Great initiative and it truly made us proud that this came together without our formal request or input!
+- Our company’s yearly activities were in some way related to the BCWC initiative without our active involvement or request.
+As an example: instead of giving gifts to colleagues at our Christmas party, we all had to bring a children’s gift to donate to children in need in the city where our event was taking place.
+Great initiative, and it truly made us proud that this came together without our formal request or input!

 Because we have principles